Tom4sz1/Project-Data-Analysis/README.md

-# Titanic Project
+#  Project
- Data analysis from Titanic
+ Data analysis from Titanic and stock